karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 6). kubeproxy:
 -----------------------------------------------------------------
+kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

 kubeproxy is an agent with in the kubernetes cluster, every pod reaches every pod. this can achived with POD networking.
 POD network is an internal network that spans accross all the nodes in the cluster to which all th pods in the cluster.

 kubeproxy is a process runs on each node in k8s cluster. its job is to look for new services. and everytime a new service is created, kubelet creates appropriate rule on each node to forward the trafic to those services to the backend pods. it does with ip table rules. kube-proxy run as daemonset in the k8s cluster.